biotite-dev/biotite/doc/develop.rst

 Dependencies
 ^^^^^^^^^^^^
-Biopython currently depends on `numpy`, `scipy`, `matplotlib` and `requests`.
+Biotite currently depends on `numpy`, `scipy`, `matplotlib` and `requests`.
 The usage of these packages is not only allowed but even encouraged.
-Further packages might be added to the depedencies in the future, so if you need a specific package, you might start a discussion in the Biopython community.
-But keep in mind, that a simple installation process is a central aim of Biopython 2.0, so the new dependency should neither be hard to install on any system nor be poorly supported.
+Further packages might be added to the depedencies in the future, so if you need a specific package, you might open an issue on GitHub.
+But keep in mind, that a simple installation process is a central aim of Biotite, so the new dependency should neither be hard to install on any system nor be poorly supported.

 Another approach is adding your special dependency to the `extras_require` parameter in the ``setup.py``.
 In this case, put the import statement for the